Daniel M. Horowitz

 - Pro bono representations of multiple inmates in § 1983 actions involving unconstitutional conditions of confinement.

-- Pro bono representation of an asylum seeker in a successful appeal to the Board of Immigration Appeals.
+- Pro bono representation of an asylum seeker in a successful appeal to the United States Court of Appeals for the Fifth Circuit and the Board of Immigration Appeals.

 News and Writings

 - Holwell Shuster & Goldberg, Brennan Center for Justice, and Cato Institute Submit Amicus Brief in Criminal Procedure Case Before New York’s Highest Court12.11.2018